-The oldest of seven children in an athletic and outgoing Hawaiian family, Julie Hugo was raised in Kailua on the island of Oahu and has spent most of her life in Hawaii.
-You'll easily recognize her first-born traits, she says.
-Schooled at Kamehameha Schools and Stanford University, she has lived in Hilo since 1990.
-Julie's daughter Leah and 3 grands live in Hawaii Kai and her son Patrick and grandson live in Folsom.
+The oldest of seven children in an athletic and outgoing Hawaiian family, Julie was raised in Kailua on the island of Oahu and has spent most of her life in Hawaii.
+(You'll easily recognize her first-born traits, she says.)
+After attending school at Kamehameha Schools and Stanford University, she settled permanently in East Hawaii and has lived in Hilo since 1990.
+Now a grandmother to four, Julie also enjoys spending time with her daughter Leah and her three children who live in Hawaii Kai on Oahu and with her son Patrick and his son in Folsom, CA.

-Julie also has over 30 years of active participation in community organizations.
-She has served as President of the Hilo Habitat for Humanity, Hawaii Island YWCA, Hilo Toastmasters, and the Rotary Club of Hilo Bay.
+In addition to her professional accomplishments, volunteer service is a high priority for Julie.
+She has over 30 years of active participation in local community organizations, including serving as President of Habitat for Humanity in Hilo, Hawaii Island YWCA, Hilo Toastmasters and the Rotary Club of Hilo Bay.
 She currently serves as a director for Hawaii Information Service, on the board of Ku'ikahi Mediation Center and on the Hawaii County Water Board.

-With a well-deserved reputation as someone who listens carefully and who has the capacity to work with others to get things done, Julie's real estate practice draws on a deep sense of the East Hawaii community, a history of successfully brokered transactions, and good client and professional relationships.
+With a well-deserved reputation as someone who listens carefully and who has the capacity to work with others to get things done, Julie's real estate practice and her community service draw on her deep sense of connection to the Big Island community and her lasting personal and professional relationships.

-She enjoys travel, reading with her book club girlfriends, and doubles tennis.
+Julie also enjoys travel, reading with her book club girlfriends and doubles tennis.